Thyroid hormones: Formulations

 Most people are treated with levothyroxine, or a similar synthetic thyroid hormone.
 Different polymorphs of the compound have different solubilities and potencies.
-Additionally, natural thyroid hormone supplements from the dried thyroids of animals are still available.
+Additionally, natural thyroid hormone supplements from the dried thyroids of animals are available.
 Levothyroxine contains T_{4} only and is therefore largely ineffective for patients unable to convert T_{4} to T_{3}.
 These patients may choose to take natural thyroid hormone, as it contains a mixture of T_{4} and T_{3}, or alternatively supplement with a synthetic T_{3} treatment.
 In these cases, synthetic liothyronine is preferred due to the potential differences between the natural thyroid products.
-Some studies show that the mixed therapy is beneficial to all patients, but the addition of lyothyronine contains additional side effects and the medication should be evaluated on an individual basis.
-Some natural thyroid hormone brands are FDA approved, but some are not.
+Some studies show that mixed therapy is beneficial to all patients, but the addition of lyothyronine causes side effects, so the medication should be evaluated on an individual basis.
+These desiccated thyroid extract formulations predate the modern FDA drug approval process and have not undergone formal FDA review for safety and efficacy under current approval standards.
 Thyroid hormones are generally well tolerated.
-Thyroid hormones are usually not dangerous for pregnant women or nursing mothers, but should be given under a doctor's supervision.
-In fact, if a woman who is hypothyroid is left untreated, her baby is at a higher risk for birth defects.
+Thyroid hormones are usually not dangerous for pregnant women or nursing mothers, but should be given under a physician's supervision.
+In fact, if a pregnant woman with hypothyroidism is left untreated, her fetus is at a higher risk for congenital disabilities relative to the norm.
 When pregnant, a woman with a low-functioning thyroid will also need to increase her dosage of thyroid hormone.
-One exception is that thyroid hormones may aggravate heart conditions, especially in older patients; therefore, doctors may start these patients on a lower dose and work up to a larger one to avoid risk of heart attack.
+One exception is that thyroid hormones may aggravate heart conditions, especially in older patients; therefore, physicians may start these patients on a lower dose and work up to a larger one to avoid the risk of a heart attack.